top of page

 Very curious at this point, still not knowing what the product was, I asked, “Why didn’t you take the deal?"

 It was then I could see the regret.
 “I was too proud.
 I was an investment banker.”
-So he walked away from the deal.
+So he turned done the opportunity.

 Finally, I asked, “What was the product?”